Academic Programs at C3S

 Total number of credit hours is 132.

-Bachelor of Science in Forensic Computing and Cyber Security (BSFCCS)
+Bachelor of Science in Cyber Security and Forensic Computing (BSFCCS)

-A Bachelor program in Forensic Computing and Cyber Security at University of Prince Mugrin will prepare graduates to become computer forensic experts, providing all of the required skills and concepts to enter the field of forensic science, and utilize technological expertise to combat the cybercrime.
+A Bachelor program in Cyber Security and Forensic Computing at University of Prince Mugrin will prepare graduates to become computer forensic experts, providing all of the required skills and concepts to enter the field of forensic science, and utilize technological expertise to combat the cybercrime.
 The program is designed to offer students an education in a variety of subjects, including cybercrime and information assurance, cyber security, digital forensic, and how to recognize the criminal use of operating systems, networks, mobile devices, and file systems.
 Total number of credit hours for the proposed program is 132.